SAP Negotiations • Vendor Management

 Stay in Control of the Agenda

 Refer back to your IT strategy and budget.
-Keep a roadmap document to share with SAP showing when you plan major changes.
+Keep a roadmap document to share showing when you plan major changes.

 Use Data & Third-Party Input

-If SAP claims 30% savings, verify with external benchmarks or consultants.
+If SAP claims 30% savings, verify with external benchmarks or independent advisors.
 Build your own TCO models.

 Give Small Wins Strategically

 Buying a module you were considering anyway can relieve pressure elsewhere.
-Make trades explicit.
+Make trades explicit and deliberate.

 Get All Promises in Writing

-Free training, migration support, consulting hours — if it's not in the contract, it's not guaranteed.
-Memories fade and reps change roles.
+Free training, migration support, consulting hours — if it's not in the contract, it doesn't exist.
+Reps move on.

 🛡️